isaacnmm/pestpolicy-hugo2XX/content/posts/borax-flea-killer/index.md

 Therefore, you can use this neutron absorber, flame retardant, flea control insecticide (and Waterbugs or Palmetto bugs), or antiseptic.

 You can use 99% Pure Boric Acid in crawl places, attic areas, wall voids, and plumbing chase to control the fleas, larvae, and eggs.
-Further, you can treat fleas under electronic appliances, in ceilings, inside clothing closets, and near the [best drain cleaners](https://pestpolicy.com/best-drain-cleaner//).
-Luckily, you can use it in a combination of flea killers or as a standalone flea treatment solution.
+Further, you can treat fleas under electronic appliances, in ceilings, inside clothing closets, and near the [best drain cleaners](https://pestpolicy.com/best-drain-cleaner//).Luckily, you can use it in a combination of flea killers or as a standalone flea treatment solution.

 It's an excellent DIY natural flea control method.